metalsmith/in-place/README.md

 * Your [pattern](#pattern) does not match any files
 * None of your files pass validation, validation fails for files that:
-  * Have no layout
-  * Have a layout without an extension
+  * Have no extension
   * Are not utf-8
-  * Have a layout that needs a jstransformer that hasn't been installed
+  * Need a jstransformer that hasn't been installed

 ## Credits